So Florence turned out to be a real bitch of a hurricane.

 And I admit, I slept with my glasses on, a suitcase by the door, and a canoe tied up right outside.

-Because other than when Hurricane Camille made a surprise trip inland and devastated the county right next to mine in 1969, hurricanes were not something I had to worry about growing up in Charlottesville, Virginia.
+Because other than when Hurricane Camille made a surprise trip inland and devastated the county right next to mine in 1969, hurricanes weren’t something I had to worry about growing up in Charlottesville, Virginia.

-Once Hugo decided to tear through Charleston then go all the way inland to Charlotte, of all places—300 miles from the coast, I quickly learned from my first hurricane experience in New Bern how unpredictable these damned things are.
+Once Hugo decided to tear through Charleston then go all the way inland to Charlotte, of all places—some 300 miles from the coast, I quickly learned from my first hurricane experience in New Bern how unpredictable these damned things are.

 Hurricanes are a fact of life near the coast.